SoftwareProjectUdL/MusicEngine/docs/sprint_4/ReviewMeeting 05-06-23.md

 | Omplenar formulari                     | El tècnic especialista ha de poder omplenar un formulari amb les dades de la sessió realitzada                                | No        |

 ## Burn-down Graph

-*Here we need an image reflecting the advances in the Burn-down graph.
-Complementing the image, we need a small paragraph describing the Scrum Master opinion about the advances.*

 ![img.png](img.png)